nerillosa/Installing-Kodi-on-a-Raspberry-Pi-3/README.md

 <strong>gpu_mem=256 <br>start_x=1</strong>

 Save the file (Ctrl-x --> Yes --> Enter) and exit the nano editor.
-Now simply reboot with "sudo reboot now" and you have successfully installed Kodi on the Raspberry Pi 3.
+Now simply reboot with the command _"sudo reboot now"_ and you have successfully installed Kodi on the Raspberry Pi 3.

 **RUN KODI ON STARTUP**